About 1 Hour

 You want to make sure that after an hour, the thickest portion of the largest chicken breast reaches an recommended internal temperature of 165°F.

 In summary, making smoked chicken breast is easy and yields delicious food for days.

 Also, buying your chicken in bulk can save you some money in the long run.

 If you’ve been waiting for an excuse to use your grill, then wait no longer!
 With so many different seasoning mixtures you can try, we recommend experimenting with different wood blocks to make your own flavor combinations.

 Chicken doesn’t have to be boring or bland.
-With smoked boneless chicken breast, all you have to do is saute some fresh, seasonal vegetables for a quick and healthy side dish, or chop it up and combine it with some thick bbq sauce or mayo for a bold chicken salad.
+With boneless, smoked chicken breasts, all you have to do is saute some fresh, seasonal vegetables for a quick and healthy side dish, or chop it up and combine it with some thick bbq sauce or mayo for a bold chicken salad.